carltheperson/advanced-js-objects/chapters/chapter-2.md

 console.log(myObj) // { changed: true }
 ```

-#### Object properties
+#### Object assigned to other object's property

-What happens to objects when you assign them to other Objects as properties?
+What happens to objects when you assign them to other objects as properties?
 The answer is that the object *reference* becomes the property value.
-This is the same functionality we have with variable assignment.
+This is the same functionality we have with variable and function parameter assignment.

 ```js
 const obj1 = { changeMe: "" }